EddieChoCho/tech_notes/MessageQueue/RabbitMQ.md

 * Note that once dispatched, concurrent processing of deliveries will result in a natural race condition between the threads doing the processing.
 * Certain clients (e.g. Bunny) and frameworks might choose to limit consumer dispatch pool to a single thread (or similar) to avoid a natural race condition when deliveries are processed concurrently.
 * Some applications depend on strictly sequential processing of deliveries and thus must use concurrency factor of one or handle synchronisation in their own code.

+#### Message Ordering
+* FIFO
+* Ordering also can be affected by the presence of multiple competing consumers, consumer priorities, message redeliveries.
+This applies to redeliveries of any kind: automatic after channel closure and negative consumer acknowledgements.

+* From consumer's point of view
+	* Consuming applications can assume that initial deliveries (those where the redelivered property is set to false) to a single consumer are performed in the same FIFO order as they were enqueued.
+	* `For repeated deliveries (the redelivered property is set to true), original ordering can be affected by the timing of consumer acknowledgements and redeliveries, and thus not guaranteed.`
+	    * Negative Acknowledgement and Requeuing of Deliveries
+            * Sometimes a consumer cannot process a delivery immediately but other instances might be able to.
+            * In this case it may be desired to requeue it and let another consumer receive and handle it. basic.reject and basic.nack are two protocol methods that are used for that.
+            * When a message is requeued, it will be placed to its original position in its queue, if possible.
+            * If not (due to concurrent deliveries and acknowledgements from other consumers when multiple consumers share a queue), the message will be requeued to a position closer to queue head.

+* In case of multiple consumers,
+	* messages will be dequeued for delivery in the FIFO order but actual delivery will happen to multiple consumers.
+If all of the consumers have equal priorities, they will be picked on a round-robin basis.
+Only consumers on channels that have not exceeded their prefetch value (the number of outstanding unacknowledged deliveries) will be considered.